Alexis (Lexi) Eusterbrock, DPT, OCS, COMT - Physical Therapist

 Personal Interests

-Lexi enjoys spending time with her family and friends, especially her new daughter.
+Lexi enjoys spending time with her famil y and friends, especially her two children.
 She loves exploring the outdoors through hiking, backpacking, rock climbing, and distance running.